-interpretation of ML datatypes as abstract types [10].
-In both Standard ML and Caml datatypes are opaque in the sense that their representation as recursive sum types is not exposed.
-Standard ML and Caml differ, however, on whether datatypes are generative.
-In the presence of applicative functors (which are absent from Standard ML) there is excellent reason for datatypes not to be generative-namely, that a generative interpretation would prevent datatypes from appearing in the bodies of applicative functors.
+The best examples of the need for opaque substructures in applicative functors are provided by the interpretation of ML datatype's as abstract types [12].
+In both Standard ML and Caml, datatype's are opaque in the sense that their representation as recursive sum types is not exposed, and thus distinct instances of the same datatype declaration create distinct types.
+Standard ML and Caml differ, however, on whether datatype's are generative.
+In the presence of applicative functors (which are absent from Standard ML) there is excellent reason for datatype's not to be generative-namely, that a generative interpretation would prevent datatype's from appearing in the bodies of applicative functors.
 This would severely diminish the utility of applicative functors, particularly since in ML recursive types are provided only through the datatype mechanism.
 For example, an implementation of SetFun with splay trees, using a datatype declaration to define the tree type, would require the use of weak sealing.

 For these reasons, strong sealing is no substitute for weak sealing.
 Neither is weak sealing a substitute for strong.
-As Leroy [12] observed, in functor-free code, generativity can be simulated by what we call weak sealing.
+As Leroy [14] observed, in functor-free code, generativity can be simulated by what we call weak sealing.
 (This can be seen in our framework by observing that dynamic purity provides no extra privileges in the absence of functors.)
 With functors, however, strong sealing is necessary to provide true generativity.
-Nevertheless, it is worth noting that strong sealing is definable in terms of other constructs in our language, while weak sealing is not.
+Nevertheless, it is not noting that strong sealing is definable in terms of other constructs in our language, while weak sealing is not.
 In particular, we can define strong sealing, using a combination of weak sealing and generative functor application, as follows:

-$$M :> \sigma \stackrel{\text{\tiny def}}{=} ((\lambda{-}:1.M)::(1 \stackrel{\text{\tiny gen}}{\to} \sigma)) \langle \rangle$$
+$$M :> \sigma \stackrel{\text{def}}{=} ((\lambda::1.M)::(\Pi^{\mathsf{par}}:1.\sigma)) \langle \rangle$$